Bee Cards

 Bombus lucorum (aggregate)

-Two pale-yellow bands, fully white tail, fluffy face.
+Two pale-yellow bands, fully white tail, fluffy faces.

 QUEEN